Overview – Reform of New Zealand food regulations

 About the reform of food regulations

-If passed into law, the Food Bill will replace the Food Act 1981 and introduce some fundamental changes to New Zealand's domestic food regulatory regime.
-The Bill has come about through research conducted since 2003 as part of the Domestic Food Review – only the second review of the domestic food sector in over 30 years.
+The Food Act 2014 will replace the Food Act 1981 to introduce some fundamental changes to New Zealand's domestic food regulatory regime.
+The Food Act 2014 has come about through research, consultation and a legislative process conducted since 2003 as part of the Domestic Food Review – only the second review of the domestic food sector in over 30 years.

 Through a risk-based approach, it seeks to:

 - remove the need for local bylaws, by having a single set of rules for training, registration and other food safety aspects

 - improve compliance and enforcement.